wp-plugins/ik-facebook/readme.txt

 5. This is the Facebook Feed Widget and the Facebook Like Button Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.8 =
+* Pro Feature: Events Options tab with option to reverse the order of events in your events only feed.
+* Update: address some user reported issues with the event feed.

 = 2.7.7 =
 * Update: Adds new status widget to Plugin Status & Help Page.